 The Scottish Women’s Rights Centre is a unique collaborative project that provides free legal information, advice and representation to women affected by violence and abuse.

-The Centre strives to fill the gaps that exist between women’s experiences of gender based violence and their ability to access justice by working with a specialist solicitor and an experienced advocacy worker.
+The Centre strives to fill the gaps that exist between women’s experiences of gender based violence and their ability to access justice by working with specialist Solicitors and experienced Advocacy Workers.
 Informed by our direct work with victim-survivors of violence and abuse, we seek to influence national policy, research and training to improve processes and systems, and ultimately to improve the outcomes for women who have experienced gender based violence.

 Examples of gender-based violence can include rape or other sexual crimes, domestic violence, stalking, forced marriage or honour crimes.
 These crimes can occur in public or private life.
 Threats also count as forms of gender-based violence.